 Staff & Bios

-She served as president of the League of Women Voters of Palm Beach County from 2005 to 2009 and was on the League of Women Voters Florida Board of Directors from 2007 to 2018.
-She was LWVFlorida state president from 2015-2018 leading Florida to become the second largest league in the country and one of the most active in advocacy on issues related to election reform, healthcare, education, environment and safe gun legislation.
+Her entrance into Florida politics began in 2000 following the presidential election and serving on her local League of Women Voters Board of Directors.
+She served as president of the League of Women Voters of Palm Beach County from 2005-2009 and she served on the League of Women Voters of Florida Board of Directors from 2007-2018.
+She most recently took the helm as LWVFlorida state president from 2015-2018 leading Florida to become the second largest league in the country and one of the most active in advocacy on issues related to election reform, healthcare and womens choice, education, environment and safe gun legislation.
+She oversaw more than 20 pieces of winning litigation against Florida government in those areas.

 She resides in Palm Beach Gardens, Florida.